nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_manager/files_manager.rst

 #.
 Read the information on enabling the Files Manager and click **Enable Files**

 #.
-In the Enable Service dialog box, click **Enable**
+In the Enable Service dialog box, click **Enable** (if not already enabled)

 Unable to see any new features (Data Protection)?

 Upgrading Files Manager in LCM might help.
 See the section below to upgrade Files Manager in LCM.

+.. _files_manager_upgrade:

+.. title:: Files: Files Manager Upgrade

 Upgrading Files Manager
 ------------------------